x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md

 Return to top

-## How mail flow rules are applied to messages
+## How transport rules are applied to messages

 UNRESOLVED\_TOKENBLOCK\_VAL(GENL\_TransportRules\_HowApplied)

 ## Differences in processing based on message type

 There are several types of messages that pass through an organization.
-The following table shows which messages types can be processed by mail flow rules.
+The following table shows which messages types can be processed by transport rules.

 <table>
 <colgroup>